shinspiegel/playground/godot/godot_4/2024/08/README.md

 - [x] Story

 The demon king stole the soul of alchemist wife and will use to make the human domination spell to have all the human as his slaves.
 Use the present day setting for the scenario with mixture of fantastical and magical themes.
+The demon king is the main character itself who went back in time to save his wife soul in the detriment of the city.

 ## Pitch Elevator